Time Lapse Experiment #3 – the Blooming Hyacinth

 Room for improvement – but definitely on the right track.
 BBC, here I come! =D

-5 Responses to “Time Lapse Experiment #3 – the Blooming Hyacinth”
+5 responses to “Time Lapse Experiment #3 – the Blooming Hyacinth”

 That is very impressive!